What is moderate spinal stenosis?

-Moderate spinal stenosis is the intermediate stage of spinal stenosis – falling in between mild and severe spinal stenosis.
-When you have moderate spinal stenosis, the symptoms are a constant reminder that your spinal column is continuing to narrow in some areas, and as this occurs, you may have trouble standing up straight, walking for long distances, or getting out of bed without considerable pain.
+Moderate spinal stenosis is the intermediate stage of spinal stenosis — a category somewhere between mild and severe spinal stenosis.
+When you have moderate spinal stenosis, the symptoms are a constant reminder that your spinal canal is continuing to narrow in some areas, and as this occurs, you may have trouble standing up straight, walking for long distances or getting out of bed without considerable pain.

-Initially, with mild spinal stenosis you may experience occasional lower back pain or on-and-off stiffness in your neck.
+Initially, with mild spinal stenosis, you may experience occasional lower back pain or on-and-off stiffness in your neck.
 However, you typically won’t be prevented from performing your daily tasks or engaging in most activities.
-Your doctor will likely prescribe medically conservative treatments, such as rest, massage, and stretching, and your symptoms may go away.
+Your doctor will likely prescribe medically conservative treatments, such as rest, pain medication and stretching, and your symptoms may go away.

-When symptoms persist and become more intense, or when new symptoms develop even after you have conscientiously followed a treatment regimen, then your condition may likely be classified as moderate spinal stenosis.
+If symptoms persist and become more intense, or if new symptoms develop even after you have carefully followed a treatment regimen, then your condition may likely be classified as moderate spinal stenosis.

 In this case, symptoms can include: